Thinking about living or visiting Merida, Mexico?

 Getting Around Merida

-This is the most tricky part about Merida and why it’s so crucial to figure out where to stay in Merida.
+This is the trickiest part about Merida and why it’s so crucial to figure out where to stay in Merida.
 It’s a pretty big city so you’re spread out far and wide.
 The easiest way to get around is taking an Uber which costs anywhere between $2-$5 USD.

-There is a public bus that goes throughout the city and while it’s pretty cheap compared to Uber – it’s VERY unreliable.
-Our friends waited more than an hour for a bus and there’s no bus schedule that they tend to stick to – you’re kind of left not knowing if/when you’ll be picked up.
+There is a public bus that goes through the city, and while it’s pretty cheap compared to Uber – it’s VERY unreliable.
+There’s no bus schedule that they tend to stick to – you’re kind of left not knowing if/when you’ll be picked up (our friends waited more than an hour for a bus!).

 Food / Restaurant Scene in Merida

 One of the best things to do in Merida is to simply eat.
 The Yucatecan cuisine is easily available and worth trying a couple of times!
-There are so many it gets hard to choose but we created a summary of the best restaurants in Merida to help you narrow down the list of places to try.
+There are so many amazing places to eat it gets hard to choose, but we created a summary of the best restaurants in Merida to help you narrow down the list of places to try.

 Coworking Spaces in Merida